chmaraj/InSilicoPCR/README.md

 # Known Bugs/Issues

 - Program crashes after the BLAST step if multiple fasta format files are provided for a single sample.
 For example, if there are files named Sample.fasta and Sample.fna, the program will crash after completing the BLAST step.
-- Currently there is a problem with permissions when using the custome java runtime environment in Linux.
+- Currently there is a problem with permissions when using the custom java runtime environment in Linux.
 It is unknown if this is a version problem or an issue with the custom runtime itself, so for now the current release is being distributed with the full jdk-15.
 This does unfortunately bloat the file size, but it does appear to work.